-The bill would delete requirements that a sole or principal license holder be "of good moral character" and a resident of this State.
+Qualifications.
+The Act requires that a sole or principal license holder meet a number of qualifications, including that he or she "is of good moral character" and is a resident of this State.
+Under the bill, these criteria would be eliminated.
 The bill also would change certain types of experience that an applicant must have.
-Under the Act, an applicant must, for at least three years, meet one of the following: have been lawfully engaged in the private detective business; have worked for a government entity in certain law enforcement capacities; or have obtained an educational degree.
+Under the Act, an applicant must, for at least three years, meet one of the following: have been lawfully engaged in the private detective business, have worked for a government entity in certain law enforcement capacities, or have obtained an educational degree.
 Under the bill, experience in the private detective business in another state would be included as qualified experience.
 Also, to count as required experience, serving as a police officer would qualify only if it were as a certified police officer.
 In addition, an acceptable degree under the bill would have to be a baccalaureate degree, which could be a degree in criminal justice or, as currently provided, a degree in police administration.
 The bill also would exempt from licensure under this Act, professional engineers acting within the scope of their practice and not performing investigative activities.

-The bill would require that a fingerprint check of each prospective employee be submitted to the Department and the FBI for processing and approval, and would permit an employee to be hired on a probationary basis pending fingerprint clearance.
-The bill also would require that a licensee not knowingly employ any person convicted within the previous eight years of a misdemeanor involving dishonesty or fraud, unauthorized divulging or selling of information or evidence, impersonation of a law enforcement officer or other government employee, illegally using, carrying, or possessing a dangerous weapon, two or more alcohol-related offenses, controlled substances under the Public Health Code, or assault.
+Other Requirements.
+The bill would require that a fingerprint check of each prospective employee be submitted to the Department and the FBI for processing and approval and would permit an employee to be hired pending fingerprint clearance.
+The bill also would require that a licensee not knowingly employ any person convicted of a misdemeanor involving dishonesty or fraud, unauthorized divulging or selling of information or evidence, impersonation of a law enforcement officer or other government employee, illegally using, carrying, or possessing a dangerous weapon, two or more alcohol-related offenses, controlled substances under the Public Health Code, or assault.
+In addition, the bill would prohibit the possession or display, rather than the manufacture, of a badge or shield that purports to indicate that the holder is a licensed detective.

-The bill would permit a person regulated as a private investigator or detective in another state to engage in activities regulated under this Act for a limited time, in order to continue an ongoing investigation originating in the other state, if it has reciprocity with Michigan.
+The bill also would permit a person regulated as a private investigator or detective in another state to engage in activities regulated under this Act for a limited time, in order to continue an ongoing investigation originating in the other state.

+Penalties and Fines.
 Under the Act, a person conducting business without a license is guilty of a misdemeanor, punishable by imprisonment for not more than 90 days or by a fine of not more than \$1,000, or both.
 The bill would change the offense to a felony punishable by imprisonment for up to four years, a maximum fine of \$5,000, or both.

 Currently, a violation of the Act by a licensee, manager, or employee of a licensee is a misdemeanor punishable by imprisonment for up to 90 days and/or a fine of up to \$100.
 The bill would increase the maximum fine to \$500.